-Ornamental grasses were only recently introduced to the American garden. their dramatic form adds a valuable element to gardens.
-With the slightest breeze, a garden with grasses comes alive with movement and sound, plus ornamental grass add fall and winter interest to gardens.
+Ornamental grasses were only recently introduced to the American garden.
+Their dramatic form adds a valuable element to gardens.
+With the slightest breeze, a garden with grasses comes alive with movement and sound, plus ornamental grasses add fall and winter interest to gardens.

 Ornamental grasses adapt to most areas and are easy to grow.
-They thrive in poorer soils where many other garden plants don't, and few pests bother them.
+They can thrive in poorer soils where many other garden plants don't, and few pests bother them.
 They are available in a variety of heights, colors and textures.

+Ravenna grass (Saccharum ravennae), also called plume grass, is a good substitute for the large pampas grass, which is too tender for our area.
+Giant, Chinese silvergrass (Miscanthus sinensis ) lends a tropical appearance to large scale landscapes.
+However, it is highly flammable and can become a fire hazard.
 To experience some of the beauty of grasses in the garden, visit a local nursery, garden center or botanic garden.
 With the wide availability of ornamental grasses, a grass suited to any gardening situation can be found.

 Do you have a question?
 Try Ask an Expert!